Lampe2020/L2DB/SPEC.md

 *If you want to make an alternative implementation of this format, use this document as a reference to ensure compatibility.*
 - Version 0.1
 - Copyright (c) by Lampe2020 <kontakt@lampe2020.de>
+- If strings in this spec contain a variable name enclosed in double curly braces this means that that part of the string shouldn't be taken literally but instead replaced with the appropriate content, if not specified otherwise.
 - "spec", "the spec" or "this spec" in the following document refer to this specification unless otherwise specified.
 - If the data is stored in a file it should (but doesn't need to) have either the `.dat` or the `.l2db` file extension.
 - The class name in the implementation should be `L2DB`, if several versions are supported `L2DBVer{{version}}`.